ywcui1990/numenta-apps/unicorn/README.md

 ```shell
 npm run test:integration:backend
 ```
+> Optional: you might want to run a `npm run clean && npm install` before running the test to make
+> you have an up-to-date portable python distribution.

 This will make sure (among other things) that the model_runner and param_finder are giving results that are compatible with the NAB ones.
 That is to say:
 * Make sure that the new system (param_finder + model_runner) detects the same set of anomalies as NAB.